lluriam19/SnapBot/README.md

 I will use Gobuster to explain how to use the tool.

-My target will be a VM with the IP address 10.10.75.87, and the results discovered by Gobuster will be sent to a file called `echo urls.txt`:
+My target will be a VM with the IP address `10.10.75.87`, and the results discovered by Gobuster will be sent to a file called `urls.txt`:

 ![image](https://github.com/user-attachments/assets/dae98e74-3393-433b-b54b-3f4285498988)